LovelaceAcademy/Learn/_posts/2021-08-22-introduction-to-tokens.markdown

 Tokens are representations of assets and facts that can be minted (created/destroyed), stored and transferred within a blockchain.
 In the context of blockchains the terms *token* and *asset* are interchangeable.

 ## Multi-asset Blockchains
 Unlike single-asset blockchains like Bitcoin or Litecoin which only support a single principal token (i.e. BTC and LTC), a multi-asset blockchain supports minting, storing or transferring custom tokens on top of its principal token.
-Examples of multi-asset blockchains are Ethereum and Cardano which support an infinite amount of custom tokens in addition to their principal token (i.e. ADA and ETH).
+Examples of multi-asset blockchains are Ethereum and Cardano which support an infinite amount of custom tokens in addition to their principal token (i.e. ETH and ADA).

 ## Tokenisation of Assets
 After Bitcoin introduced sound digital money and trusted decentralised recordkeeping, Ethereum built on top of these foundations to introduce tokenisation of custom assets on the blockchain.
 This allowed users to define custom tokens representing: